Welcome to Worthing Baptist Church

 Coming up this sunday…

-This Sunday we continue our seven-part journey through The Chronicles of Narnia, drawing on The Silver Chair.
+This Sunday we continue our seven-part journey through The Chronicles of Narnia, drawing on the book, The Last Battle.

 Doors open at 10:00am, and the service begins at 10:30am (lasting about an hour).